Graham · Glen Coe & Lochaber

 Beinn Gaire — common questions

 - Beinn Gaire is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 546m of ascent and takes most walkers 4-6 hours.
-Terrain: Wet moorland from the very first step, with deep bog and tussock that swallows daylight.
+Ground conditions: Wet moorland from the very first step, with deep bog and tussock that swallows daylight.

-- Standard parking is at NM802776 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NM802776.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Beinn Gaire?
+- What's the best month to climb Beinn Gaire?

-- Is there mobile signal on Beinn Gaire?
+- Will I get phone signal on Beinn Gaire?

 - Poor.
 Remote Morvern or Lochaber area; no reliable coverage.